 STEP B - Question identifier:2.

-Including yourself, list all persons who usually live here.
+Including yourself, list below all persons who usually live here.

 1: Family Name, Given Name